Fiesole: History

-Fiesole (Etruscan Viesul, Viśl, Vipsul) was probably founded sometime during the ninth century BC, as it was an important member of the Etruscan confederacy.
+Fiesole (Latin Faesulae from the Etruscan Viesul, Viśl, Vipsul) was probably founded sometime during the ninth century BC, as it was an important member of the Etruscan confederacy.
 The remains of its prehistoric walls and ancient structures have been preserved and an archaeological museum in the town presents artifacts from and information about these cultural periods.

 The earliest known recorded mention of the town dates to 283 BC, when the Etruscan town, then known as Faesulae, was conquered by the Romans.
 In Roman antiquity, it was the seat of a famous school of augurs and, every year, twelve young men were sent there from Rome to study the art of divination.

 The old town was either destroyed in the Social War or alternatively by Sulla in 80 BC, in reprisal for supporting the populares faction in Rome.
 Sulla later colonized it with veterans.
 This colony who afterward, under the leadership of Gaius Mallius, supported the cause of Catilina.

 The Roman theatre, below the cathedral to the northeast, has 19 tiers of stone seats and is 37 yd in diameter.
 It has been restored partially enough to provide a good idea of its structure.
 Above it is an embanking wall of irregular masonry, and below it some remains of Roman baths, including five parallel vaults of concrete.
 More than 1,000 silver denarii, all coined before 63 BC, were found at Faesulae in 1829.
 A small museum contains the objects found in the excavations of the theatre.

 Fiesole was the scene of Stilicho's great victory over the Germanic hordes of the Vandals and Suebi under Radagaisus in 406.
 During the Gothic War (536–553), the town was besieged several times.
 In 539, Justin, the Byzantine general, captured it and razed its fortifications.

 It was an independent town for several centuries in the early Middle Ages, no less powerful than Florence in the valley below, and many wars arose between them.
 In 1010 and 1025, Fiesole was sacked by the Florentines.
-Later, it was conquered by Florence in 1125, when its leading families were obliged to take up their residence in Florence, which still holds true today.
+Later, it was conquered by Florence in 1125, when its leading families were obliged to take up their residence in Florence.
 Dante reflects this rivalry in his Divine Comedy by referring to "the beasts of Fiesole" (Inferno XV.73).

 By the fourteenth century, rich Florentines had countryside villas in Fiesole, and one of them is the setting of the frame narrative of the Decameron.
 Boccaccio's poem Il Ninfale fiesolano is a mythological account of the origins of the community.

-It is also documented that the artist and scientist Leonardo da Vinci experimented for the first time with early flying models on the hills of Fiesoles.
+It is also documented that the artist and scientist Leonardo da Vinci experimented for the first time with early flying models on the hills of Fiesole.